-VeChain in Ref.
-[195] is an instance of blockchain usability in Industry 4.0., e.g., in the smart supply chains, manufacturing, and transportation.
-It introduces a value-seeking process for enterprise solutions, i.e., a value chain that begins with provenance through ownership and authorisation to value exchange.
-Use cases of VeChain Toolchain integration are as follows.
+VeChain in [205] is an instance of Blockchain usability in Industry 4.0. e.g., in the smart supply chain, manufacturing, and transportation.
+It introduces a value-seeking process for enterprise solutions i.e., a value chain that begins with provenance through ownership and authorisation to value exchange.
+Use cases of VeChain Toolchain integration are as follows:

-- 1) Provenance for food & beverage supply chain, e.g., Walmart China Blockchain Traceability Platform (2019). - Anti-counterfeiting and digitization for high-value products, e.g., LVMH portfolio Luxury Maison (2016). - Digital vehicle passport: Stored and secured critical data on the VeChain blockchain across the entire lifecycle of the automobile.
-Examples include: - i) VerifyCar.
-BMW Group and VeChain's collaborative mission to counter odometer fraud in the secondary market.
-Use-case extendable to track the entire health of individual cars by involving manufacturers, authorized repair shops, insurance companies, and financial institutions to upload, share, and verify data. - ii) BYD.
-As a leader in electric vehicle production, BYD adopt the VeChain automobile lifecycle management solution which integrates mileage, electricity, and gas consumption data with the VeChainThor blockchain.
+1) Provenance for food & beverage supply chain e.g., Walmart China Blockchain Traceability Platform (2019).

+2) Anti-counterfeiting and digitization for high-value products e.g., LVMH portfolio Luxury Maison (2016).

+3) Digital vehicle passport: Stored and secured critical data on the VeChain blockchain across the entire lifecycle of the automobile.
+Examples include:

+a) VerifyCar: BMW Group and VeChain's collaborative mission to counter odometer fraud in the secondary market.
+Use-case extendable to track the entire the health of individual cars by involving manufacturers, authorized repair shops, insurance companies, and financial institutions to upload, share, and verify data. b) BYD, a leader in electric vehicle production, adopted the VeChain automobile lifecycle management solution which integrates mileage, electricity, and gas consumption data with the VeChainThor blockchain.
 Such information is used to compute the carbon emission reduction and reward the driver with carbon credits.
 To this effect, vehicle operators with carbon credits based on their vehicles' driving performance and carbon reduction are rewarded through the digital low-carbon emission ecosystem scheme.
-Hence, a solution with tools that introduce a blockchainbased ecosystem targeted at reducing the global carbon footprint are needed.
-This is a usecase against climate destruction, where the footprint captured is recorded on the VeChainThor blockchain and made available to clients interested in participating in the initiative.
+Hence, a solution with tools that introduces a blockchain-based ecosystem targeted at reducing the global carbon footprint.
+This is a use-case against climate destruction, where the footprint captured is recorded on the VeChainThor blockchain and made available to clients interested in participating in the initiative.

-The white paper report in Ref.
-[196] demonstrate that the lightweight of PoA consensus protocols in a private permissioned blockchain are adaptable and suitable for the present study.
-It illustrates the value chain of provenance, ownership, and authorisation.
+The white paper report in [206] demonstrated that the lightweights of Proof-of-Authority (PoA) consensus protocols in private permissioned blockchain are adaptable and suitable for the present study.
+It illustrated the value chain of provenance, ownership, and authorisation.
 Value exchange could mitigate issues of unauthorized identification (Sybil attack) as a threat to confidentiality in the smart home authorisation scheme.
-PoA-based blockchain is not a censorship-resistant solution as observed in PoW-based Blockchain implementation where mining assists in validating transactions in a decentralized manner and is important for the integrity of a permissionless blockchain where users are anonymous.
-Similarly, in Hyperledger, a permissioned blockchain, nodes known to be trustworthy are assigned mining rights, and this is a beneficial concept to this study.
+PoA-based Blockchain is not a censorship-resistant solution as observed in PoW-based Blockchain implementation where mining assists in validating transactions in a decentralized manner and is important for the integrity of a permissionless Blockchain where users are anonymous.
+Similarly, in Hyperledger, a permissioned Blockchain, nodes known to be trustworthy are assigned mining rights, and this is a beneficial concept to this study.
 PoA consensus mechanism is an ideal choice because of its high transaction rate to secure processes and use less energy.
-The privacy benefit of a permissioned distributed ledger is useable and applicable to the PoA consensus algorithm.
+The privacy benefit of a permissioned distributed ledger is usable and applicable to the PoA consensus algorithm.